annaken/annaken.github.io/_drafts/2017-11-01-building-a-secure-bastion.md

 * resolvconf
 * ubuntu-server (meta-package)

+It doesn't take a genius to realise that removing grub, open-ssh or resolvconf is colossally ill-advised, but even after I tried not removing these but uninstalling the rest I had no luck.
-On every run I got an unstable and/or unusable image.
-Interestingly it broke in a different way each time.
+On every run I got an unstable and/or unusable image, often not booting at all.
+Interestingly it broke in a different way each time, possibly something to do with how fast it was uprooting various dependencies before it got to an unbootable state.
+After a good day of experimenting with package-removal lists and getting apparently non-deterministic results, it was time for a new strategy.

+# Remove a selected list of packages

-Ok so maybe removing lots of packages blindly isn't the best of ideas.
-Maybe I look through the package list and remove the ones that look most 'useful' and remove them.
+I revised my plan somewhat in the realisation that maybe removing lots of packages blindly isn't the best of ideas.
+Maybe I could look through the package list and remove the ones that look most 'useful' and remove them.

 Package name | Ok to remove?
 ------------------------------